 She and her colleagues measured gp100 levels in the sera of 20 patients with small melanocytic choroidal tumors (SMCT), 7 with untreated uveal melanoma, and 12 with uveal melanoma who were treated with 125I brachytherapy with good results, and compared their results with gp100 levels in 15 healthy age- and sex-matched control subjects.

 They found that levels of the protein were significantly lower in patients with SMCT than in those with untreated uveal melanoma, and in patients with treated uveal melanoma than in those with untreated uveal melanoma.
-Levels were also significantly lower in control subjects than in patients with untreated uveal melanoma, and there was a significant exponential correlation between protein levels and tumor height (Pearson's correlation = 0.75; < .01).
+Levels were also significantly lower in control subjects than in patients with untreated uveal melanoma, and there was a significant exponential correlation between protein levels and tumor height (Pearson's correlation r = 0.75; P < .01).

 These "results indicate the need for larger prospective studies with a number of purposes, including whether circulating tumor cells may predict the behavior of the entire pool of occult tumor cells and the drug sensitivity of the corresponding tissue, write Cinzia Mazzini, MD, and colleagues from the University of Florence, Italy, in their poster presentation.